cawarwick/ROI-GUI-Labeler/README.md

 Operating instructions:
-Change the directory to where you want it to save the ref images and the results ParentD="Y:/DRGS project/P0/"; //where to save the files and the results
+Change the directory to where you want it to save the ref images and the results ParentD="Y:/DRGS project/P0/"; //where to save the files and the results AllROIOverlays=1 //set to 1 to include all ROIs or only the 1 of interest SizeOfFOV=35 //this is in pixels +/- the center of the ROI xd=1150; //coordinate of the Dialog in X pixel on screen, adjust as necessary or preferred yd=1110; //coordinate of the Dialog in Y pixel on screen\
+Mag=7; //adjust to set the amount of zoom

 Have your ROIs loaded into imageJ and your reference structural Z-stack already open.
 ![image](https://github.com/cawarwick/ROI-GUI-Labeler/assets/81972652/504505b4-8ada-4d27-a0c0-9d324b18031d)